The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/README.md

 #### Note: This repository will be updated on a regular basis, so stay tuned~~🎉🎉🎉

+### News:
+* 2022-04-20: We add a new work [*NAFSSR*](https://github.com/megvii-research/NAFNet) to our repo, which is the Champion of the [*NTIRE 2022 Stereo Image Super-Resolution Challenge*](https://github.com/The-Learning-And-Vision-Atelier-LAVA/Stereo-Image-SR/tree/NTIRE2022).

 ## Challenges:
 ### [*NTIRE 2022 Stereo Image Super-Resolution Challenge*](https://github.com/YingqianWang/Stereo-Image-SR/tree/NTIRE2022)